-The reality today is that the computer has become an integrated part of most peoples life.
-We use them for work, play, shopping and when researching something like the possibility of hire a private investigator.
+The reality today is that the computer has become an integrated part of most people’s life.
+We use them for work, play, shopping and when researching something like the possibility of hiring a private investigator.
 The same is true for cheaters.
-They send e-mail to the other person, they look at websites about sexual performance, weight loss, infidelity, how not to get caught, etc. etc. In a growing number of cases, people are meeting and developing relationships on-line.
-They are in chat rooms having on-line conversations, posting messages to discussion bulletin boards and visiting web sites to meet people.
-Frequently these relationships grow from a cyber-affair into a real world relationship.
-These can grow into regular e-mailing and instant messaging about how they feel toward one another and what they are up to.
-Accordingly, the computer can be a treasure chest of information that can help a spouse or loved one who is looking to know whats going on.
+They send an email to the “other” person, they look at websites about sexual performance, weight loss, online infidelity, how not to get caught, etc. etc. In a growing number of cases, people are meeting and developing relationships online.
+They are in chat rooms having online conversations, posting messages to discussion bulletin boards and visiting websites to meet people.
+Frequently these relationships grow from a cyber-affair into a real-world relationship.
+These can grow into regular emailing and instant messaging about how they feel toward one another and what they are up to.
+Accordingly, the computer can be a treasure chest of information that can help a spouse or loved one who is looking to know what’s going on.

 - 57% of people have used the Internet to flirt.
 (Greenfield and Rivet – Internet Use & Abuse Survey 1999).